 Experimenting with rotors is a bit more difficult, especially for the reason that should they happen to be electrically powered, this could potentially introduce electromagnetic field which in turn could interfere with Earth’s magnetic and electric fields in an unpredictable manner.

-In this experiment, the natural antigravity effect is the result of a horizontally oriented angular momentum interacting with Earth’s perpendicular magnetic and electric fields.
+In this experiment, the natural antigravity effect is the result of a horizontally oriented angular momentum interacting with Earth’s magnetic and electric fields.

-For the antigravity effect to be pronounced enough, we need a heavier gyro spinning at few thousand rpm.
-I would speculate that a 1000g (about 2 pounds) gyro spinning upwards of 4000rpm could produce quite impressive results.
-Because in this simple experiment we do not intend to alter the intensity of Earth’s magnetic and electric fields, therefore the only option we have for increasing the strength of the antigravity effect is to increase the value of the angular momentum by increasing the weight, the angular velocity, or the angular acceleration of the gyro.
+For the Abraham-Magnus effect to be pronounced enough, we need a heavier gyro spinning at few thousand rpm.
+I would speculate that a 1000g (about 2 pounds) gyro spinning upwards of 3000rpm could produce quite impressive results.
+Because in this simple experiment we do not intend to alter the intensity of Earth’s magnetic and electric fields, therefore the only option we have for increasing the strength of the effect is to increase the value of the angular momentum by increasing the weight, the angular velocity, or the angular acceleration of the gyro.

 If the spinning gyro on the balance scale goes up as opposed to the motionless gyro, then what would happen when the two gyros are dropped, and free-fall from the same height?
 Should we expect that the horizontally spinning gyro will take more time (due to reduced gravitational acceleration) to reach the ground than the motionless one?